maxschalz/advent_of_code/README.md

 # Advent of Code
-This repository contains my solutions to Advent of Code.<sup>Yes, I work on puzzles from an Advent calendar in July</sup> The scripts are written in Python and do not require any special packages apart from (maybe) NumPy.
+This repository contains my solutions to Advent of Code.<sup>Yes, I work on puzzles from an Advent calendar in July</sup>
+The scripts from 2020 are written in Python and do not require any special packages apart from (maybe) NumPy.
+The 2021 scripts are written in Julia.

 ## What is Advent of Code?
 From Advent of Code's [website](https://adventofcode.com/):